 sensitively modeled from marble, a zoomorphic stamp seal in the shape of a reclining bull with head, horns, and legs clearly represented.
 The bull's eyes are indicated by drilled holes.
 Pierced laterally near the base for attachment, the underside with two stylized animals created by distinctive drill holes and the limbs by incised lines, making taxonomic identification difficult.

 Background: For the early Sumerians the bull symbolized divinity and power.
 Their chief gods Enlil and Enki would be honored as the “Great Bull” in song and ritual, and bulls would occasionally be represented on stamp seals with the gods.
-Images of bull sacrifice has also been found engraved on Sumerian seals.
+Images of bull sacrifice have also been found engraved on Sumerian seals.
 The scenes depicting a bull being stabbed in the throat could be the first evidence of bull sacrificial rites in history.
-Representations of human-headed bulls as well as bull-headed humans have also been found.
-These hybrid representations may symbolize the dominance of man over wild animals or the power of intelligence over man’s animal instincts.
+Representations of human-headed bulls and bull-headed humans are also known and are speculated to symbolize the dominance of man over wild animals or the power of intelligence over man’s animal instincts.